guptav100/Uber_Clone/README.md

 ## Features

-- Location-based ride booking
+- Select Your Location and Destination
-- Real-time tracking of drivers
+- It calculates the Travel Time and Distance
-- Payment integration
+- Privilege to choose your budget and comfort cabs.
-- Ride history and rating system
+- Ride Details.

 ## Technologies Used